Anku5hk/Programmers_guide_to_Python/book.md

   * *fdel* Optional[Callable]: The deleter function.
   * *doc* Optional[str]: Provide some information about the particular property.
 #####
-**Explanation**: It is a pythonic way to use getters and setters in encapsulation. *property()* function simply allows assigning/altering private variable using the '.' operator without really exposing the real (private) variable.
+**Explanation**: It is a Pythonic way to use getters and setters in encapsulation. *property()* function simply allows assigning/altering private variable using the '.' operator without really exposing the real (private) variable.
 Using this function accessing/modifying becomes just as convenient as operating on a regular variable. *property()* can also be used as decorator for further convenience.
 For more implementation details check [Official Python docs](https://docs.python.org/3/howto/descriptor.html#properties).</br></br>
 **Descriptor vs Property**: Descriptors are the low-level mechanism behind allowing class variables to control what happens during attribute lookup.
 And properties are just descriptors, they are a implementation of descriptors.
 Although one drawback using descriptor is for hooking a single variable a whole class has to be dedicated, which is not the case with properties.
 One can have multiple variables of such behaviour inside a single class using properties.
 ```Python
 ## Implement Encapsulation using python's property object